amrlabib/javascript-essentials/hoisting.md

 ---

 ### Declaration VS Initialization:
-I know this is basic, but its important to perfectly understand hoisting.
+I know this is basic, but it's important to perfectly understand hoisting.
 * Declaration: `var x;`
 * Initialization: `x = 10;`